 7. Do some world-class shopping

 Bangkok is a shopaholic paradise with mega shopping malls such as Siam Paragon, CentralWorld, and MBK.
 Here’s more than enough to suit all kinds of lifestyles.

 8. Experience Soi Cowboy

 Soi Cowboy has a more easy-going, laid-back atmosphere than other famous red-light districts in Bangkok.
 The 150-meter long strip with pink-red-purple ultraviolet lighting and loud music is packed with go-go bars and girls in revealing clothes standing outside trying to attract customers.

 Wat Arun (Temple of Dawn) is situated by the Chao Phraya River in Bangkok’s Old City.
 The 70 meters high temple derives its name from the Hindu god Aruna and is easily one of the most stunning temples in Bangkok.

-If you’re tired of Bangkok’s traffic jam, you should spend a day in Lumpini Park which is the largest urban park in Thailand.
-The park is located in the center of Bangkok, near the main business district with top hotels and luxury shopping venues; a bit like Central Park in New York.
+If you’re tired of Bangkok’s traffic jam, you should spend a day in Lumpini Park which is one of the largest urban parks in Thailand.
+The park is located in the center of Bangkok, near the main business district with top hotels and luxury shopping venues — much like Central Park in New York City.

 UNESCO has granted the spectacular ruins of Ayutthaya World Heritage status.
 Located about 80 km from Bangkok, Ayutthaya has surprisingly few tourists.

-Riding a tuk-tuk is a fun experience but can also be a practical way to get trough the traffic jam over short distances.
+Riding a tuk-tuk is a fun experience but can also be a practical way to get through the traffic jam over short distances.
 For long distances, I recommend the BTS Skytrain.

 Don’t miss: Bangkok Hotels – Great savings and real reviews